KugliLuca/unguard/README.md

 # ![Unguard Logo](docs/images/logo/unguard-logo-red-small.png) Unguard

 **Unguard** (🇦🇹 [ˈʊnˌɡuːat] like disquieting, 🇫🇷 [ãˈɡard] like the fencing command) is an **insecure** cloud-native microservices demo application.
-It consists of eight app services, a load generator, and two databases.
+It consists of nine app services, a load generator, and two databases.
 Unguard encompasses vulnerabilities like server-side request forgery (SSRF), Command/SQL injection, JWT key confusion, remote code execution and many more.